 I have never been a fan of plain water.
 And yes coffee and tea counts but 8-10 cups of coffee is too much acid for your tum.
 Drinking plain water has been a huge mountain for me to climb but I did it.
 I now have to coffee's, 2-3 tea iced or not, and 4 waters.
 I have read along the line that hydration helps body's organs flush out toxins and fat.
 I actually enjoy the water more than the other choices.
 I am also blessed that I only drink soda on a rare occasion.

-Hi shoobie I'm with you on this one, I detest the stuff yyuuukkk but did see the importance of drinking on fast days especially so I do drink it, I usually manage about 3 pints on fast days but fail miserably on feed days so I need to get that under control on top of my teas + coffees+ cup soups + oxo etc its a big struggle Sue
+Hi shoobie I'm with you on this one, I detest the stuff yyuuukkk but did see the importance of drinking on fast days especially so I do drink it, I usually manage about 3 pints on fast days but fail miserably on feed days so I need to get that under control on top of my teas + coffees+ cup soups + oxo etc its a big struggle :clover: Sue

-But my stomach is already acidic ? and as for coffee, Its pH averages around 5.0 - 5.1, which is more neutral than beer or any fruit juice and similar to carbonated water8-10 cups of coffee is too much acid for your tum
+But my stomach is already acidic ? and as for coffee, Its pH averages around 5.0 - 5.1, which is more neutral than beer or any fruit juice and similar to carbonated water

 Phil T, I have always heard how acidic it is and after two my stomach gets very unhappy.
 I only drink beer maybe 3 times a year, gave up fruit juice to eat fruit instead and don't partake in carbonated except again on a rare occasion.
 Perhaps I have a tender tum.
 Is this the ph for all coffee's?
 Does method of brew have effect?